paclema/racetag-backend/README.md

 Use a dedicated local virtualenv to generate Pydantic models from the spec.
 Schemas in `openapi.yaml` use DTO suffixes (TagEventDTO, ParticipantDTO), and the generated file is `models_api.py`.

-To generate again the API models after redefitinion of the OpenAPI definition, the next command with create a Python env to build up the new `models_api.py`:
+To generate again the API models after redefining the OpenAPI specification, the next command with create a Python env to build up a replace the current `models_api.py` file:

 ```bash
 python3 -m venv .venv